bernhardAxonIvy/doc/source/designer-guide/how-to/deployment.rst

 |image0|

 On the Axon Ivy Engine, applications can be configured.
-An application spans up an environment in which roles, users, external databases, tasks, cases and process models exist.
+An application spans up an environment in which roles, users, databases, tasks, cases and process models exist.
 Applications are completely independent of each other.
 E.g. a user of one application can **not** work on a task of another application.